TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Slows the target for (1 + POW/4) rounds.
 + (Prepared) (Projectile) Crossbow Bash
 	+ Range: 2 meters.
-	+ Deals 5 damage.
+	+ Ignores weapon damage and precision.
-	+ Next time an adjacent foe attempts to attack or cast a spell, it is interrupted and their action fails.
+	+ Next time a foe within range attempts to attack or cast a spell, it is interrupted and their action fails.

 ## Shortbow
-+ Precision: ACU
++ Aptitude: Strength
 + (Projectile) Shoot
 	+ Range: 10 meters.
 	+ Deals 20 damage.